 Editor’s Note: The detailed set of information elements and reporting type to include for configuration is for further discussion.

+It shall be possible to configure the NF to stop sending events in case of overload at the Security related events collection entity.

+NOTE: There is a risk that there is a DoS attack to the Security release event collections entity which can be mitigated by throttling or disabling event reporting.

 The 5G system shall support mutual authentication between the 5GC NF (for configuration/activation of the functionality) and the Management Entity in charge of the configuration/activation of the events.

 Authorization to the Management Entity in charge of the configuration/activation of the events shall be supported.